EOSIO/welcome/docs/08_testnet-quick-start-quide/index.md

 # Push Actions
 An action is authorized by one or more actors created on the blockchain.
 Actions are created explicitly within a smart contract, or generated implicitly by application code.

-For more information on Actions in EOSIO, see the [Actions Protocol](https://developers.eos.io/welcome/latest/protocol/transactions_protocol/#11-actions) page on the *EOSIO Developers Portal*.
+For more information on Actions in EOSIO, see the [Actions](https://developers.eos.io/welcome/latest/protocol/transactions_protocol/#11-actions) section in Transaction Protocol on the *EOSIO Developers Portal*.

 **Complete the following steps to push actions on the Testnet:**

 1. Navigate to the **Push Action** page from the top navigation menu.

    ![SM Upload](./images/push-action-1.png)
-2. Enter the account name on which the smart contract is deployed and select the action type in the **Action Type** drop-down menu.
+2. Enter the account name where the smart contract is deployed and select the action type in the **Action Type** drop-down menu.

    ![SM Upload](./images/push-action-2.png)
-3. Enter the JSON payload containing the data or parameters implemented in the source files as shown in the example below.
+3. Enter the JSON payload containing the action data according to the parameters from the corresponding smart contract action as shown in the example below.

    ![SM Upload](./images/push-action-3.png)
 4. Select the relevant permission associated with the account and click **Push**.